 Three seats on the Court of Criminal Appeals, which is the highest court for criminal cases in Texas, are open and contested by Democrats:

 Place 3 candidate Elizabeth Davis Frizzell, a Dallas judge with 26 years of legal experience including 20 in judicial positions, wants to work to reverse wrongful convictions.

 Place 4 candidate Tina Clinton, is judge of the 1st Criminal District Court in Dallas, having held over 400 trials.

 Place 9 candidate Brandon Birmingham, is a Dallas District Judge who served as a prosecutor before election to the bench in 2015 and has 18 years of legal experience.

 Please refer to websites and other contact information

 Go to kerrcountydemocrats.org to learn about Democratic activities in Kerr County.

-To receive emails from the Kerr County Democratic Party, email Barbara Veldhuizen at firstname.lastname@example.org and ask her to add you to her list.
+To receive emails from the Kerr County Democratic Party, email firstname.lastname@example.org and ask to be added to the mailing list.

 Gillespie County Democrats